 This summary highlights information contained elsewhere in this prospectus.
-This summary does not contain all the information you should consider before deciding whether to buy Xiao-I's ADSs.
-You should read this entire prospectus carefully, including "Risk Factors," "Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Xiao-I's consolidated financial statements, including the notes thereto, before making an investment decision.
-This prospectus contains information from an industry report commissioned by Xiao-I and prepared by Frost & Sullivan, an independent research firm, to provide information regarding the PRC operating entities' industry and their market position in China.
+This summary does not contain all the information you should consider before deciding whether to buy our ADSs.
+You should read this entire prospectus carefully, including "Risk Factors," "Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements, including the notes thereto, before making an investment decision.
+This prospectus contains information from an industry report commissioned by us and prepared by Frost & Sullivan, an independent research firm, to provide information regarding our industry and our market position in China.

-Investors should note that Xiao-I, the ultimate Cayman Islands holding company, does not own any substantive operations in the PRC and the businesses in the PRC described in this prospectus are operated through the PRC operating entities in China.
+Investors should note that Xiao-I Corporation, our ultimate Cayman Islands holding company, does not own any substantive operations in the PRC and our businesses in the PRC described in this prospectus are operated through Shanghai Xiao-i, the VIE and the VIE's subsidiaries in China.